Jean-OIKONOMOU/eCommerce_FLASK/README.md

 First ever project in Python (and Flask).
 It's an eCommerce platform.

 # What technologies does it use ?

 - Flask
+- Bootstrap for simplicity during the development process